Monday, October 3, 2011

 Twitter is very fast moving, and we miss most of what goes through our stream.
 By leaving a permanent comment on the blog post, you help to build a genuine, lasting, growing conversation about the substance of the post.
 If you fail to do that, none of the blog post's readers will know what you had to say.

-So if you're going to take the time to comment, you might as well leave the comment where it will have some impact.
+So if you're going to take the time to comment, you might as well leave a comment where it will have some impact -- on the blog.

 (Short url for this post: http://is.gd/f66bf)